little-fort/booster-bot/README.md

 `--noautoplay, -noautoplay, -na`

 Disables the feature that attempts to play cards to the board.
 Useful if you're running an Agatha deck but you want to take over manual control when she plays herself early.
-Or if you want even more guarantee that you'll lose games, I guess.
+Or if you really want to insist on losing games, I guess.

 **Save Screens**